near/docs/docs/tokens/token-custody.md

   ***Setup Trust wallet and generate public key***

   - Install Trust Wallet on your phone from App Store or Play Store
-  - Create a new wallet (or use existing if you already have one setup), select NEAR in managing networks.
+  - Create a new wallet (or use existing if you already have one setup)
   - Make sure to back up your recovery seed phase as you would usually do.
+  - In "Settings" in upper right corner, toggle NEAR.
   - In the main wallet view, click on "NEAR" and then "Receive".
   - You will see QR code and address in the form `NEAR2F4vDeD9Brbo6cgPAPLMzXrZXza3EXfwS7hrK76SpHwBH4sEud` - this is public key you can use to claim your tokens.